erskingardner/dotfiles-v2/README.markdown

 *** IMPORTANT ***

 This is a fork from holman's excellent dotfiles.
-It has helped me macke the big switch to zsh.
+It has helped me make the big switch to zsh.
 I've customized only the parts that I've needed to customize for my env.

 *** /IMPORTANT ***